housujuan123/Logo-FSCIL/README.md

 We provide the source code on three logo datasets, i.e., foodLogo200, miniLogo2k and LogoInc32.
 Please follow the guidelines in CEC to prepare them.
 Datasets resource are available: https://pan.baidu.com/s/1bR4vO2yfutwWXc1Povap5A?pwd=k648
 ## Code Structures
-There are four parts in the code.
+There are four parts in the code.<br>

-*models: It contains the backbone network and training protocols for the experiment.
+*models: It contains the backbone network and training protocols for the experiment. <br>

-*data: Images and splits for the data sets.
+*data: Images and splits for the data sets.<br>

-*dataloader: Dataloader of different datasets.
+*dataloader: Dataloader of different datasets.<br>
 *ft4base: The codes of fintuning CLIP for three datasets.
 ## Get Started
 *Please execute the finetuning file in ft4base according to the dataset.